Open Science refers to the global transition towards a new, more open and inclusive way of conducting, publishing and evaluating scientific research.

 Fair Data Day

-Join the first Fair Data Day in Utrecht on november 29, 2022!
+The first Fair Data Day took place in Utrecht on 29 November 2022.

 National Open Science Festival